Parle Tilak Vidyalaya Association

-Parle Tilak Vidyalaya Association (also known as PTVA) is an educational institution in Vile Parle, Mumbai, India.
-It consists of five schools - the PTV English Medium School, the PTV Marathi Medium Secondary School, the PTV Marathi Medium Primary School, Paranjape Vidyalaya and the Parle Tilak School ICSE.
-It is renowned for its cricket team.The school participates in various sports.
-It has completed over 100 years in the year 2021.
+Parle Tilak Vidyalaya Association (PTVA) is an educational institution in Vile Parle, Mumbai, India.
+It consists of five schools - the PTV English Medium School, the PTV Marathi Medium Secondary School, the PTV Marathi Medium Primary School, Paranjape Vidyalaya, and the Parle Tilak School ICSE.

 History

-The Marathi Medium School (then unified), was founded in 1921, as a tribute to Shri Lokmanya Bal Gangadhar Tilak.
-The English medium School was founded in 1982.

-The ICSE medium school founded in 2008, was initially a part of the same building as the English medium school.
-In 2012, the ICSE medium was shifted to a newly constructed building.
-The schools (the English, Marathi, and ICSE medium) have produced merit list rankers in the State Secondary Board examinations and the ICSE examinations year after year.
-The Marathi medium school takes part in examinations like NTS, MTS, Olympiad and Homi Bhabha Young Scientist Examination.
+The original Marathi Medium School was founded in 1921, as a tribute to Shri Lokmanya Bal Gangadhar Tilak.
+The English Medium School was founded in 1982.
+The ICSE medium school was founded in 2008, initially in the same building as the English Medium School.
+In 2012, the ICSE medium was moved to a newly constructed building.